Purpose of Position

 The vision of Wildlife Rescue Association of British Columbia is to continually improve the welfare of urban wildlife.
 Our mission is to provide leadership in rehabilitating wildlife and in promoting the welfare of wild animals in the urban environment.

 Each year, 250 volunteers participate in a range of positions both on and off site.
-We are currently seeking a volunteer to perform field assessments of potentially injured/ill birds and perform capture and transport duties when necessary.
+We are currently seeking volunteers to transport wildlife patients and supplies to and from the hospital.

 We are looking for:

-The Rescue Volunteer is accountable to the Support Centre staff for following direction, Health & Safety protocols, assisting with capture and safely executing the rescue plan as it is communicated to them.
-They are expected to ensure the highest standards of practice are achieved and maintained in accordance with the mission, vision and values of WRA, and to ensure adherence to all policies and legal requirements.
+Transport Drivers are expected to ensure the highest standards of practice are achieved and maintained in accordance with the mission, vision, and values of Wildlife Rescue and to ensure adherence to all policies and legal requirements.
 All data and information will remain the property of Wildlife Rescue and be treated confidentially.

-While transporting patients, Rescue Volunteers are expected to place the welfare and safety of themselves first, followed closely by that of the patient in their care.
-This means minimising handling to reduce stress while capturing the patient (training will be provided), driving in a defensive manner, keeping noise in the vehicle to a minimum, and following any patient-specific instructions from Support Centre staff or volunteers.
+While transporting patients, Transport Drivers are expected to place patient welfare and safety first.
+This means driving in a defensive manner, keeping noise in the vehicle to a minimum, and following any patient-specific instructions from Support Centre staff or volunteers.

 Recognition & Benefits